Ship Tour of New Jerusalem

 Can earth military shoot down a UFO?

-No, but they want you to think they can!
-The hulls of our ships can withstand the force of a nuclear blast.
-If a ship goes down it's either a "mechanical" problem or pilot error.
+No, but they want you to think they can.
+ET ship hulls can easily withstand a nuclear blast.